-Medium composition also can influence product quality.
-Purdie et al. from Eli Lilly identified medium components - cysteine and ferric ammonium citrate - as contributors to aggregate formation in their culture system, prompting the team to refine their use of a chemically defined medium and supplements (46).
-Luo et al. from Genentech found that metal ions of copper and zinc in the medium can increase variability in C-terminal lysine through effects on CHO intracellular carboxypeptidase activity (47).
+influence product quality.
+Purdie et al. from Eli Lilly identified medium components - cysteine and ferric ammonium citrate - as contributors to aggregate formation in their culture system, prompting the team to use a chemically defined medium and supplements (45).
+Luo et al. from Genentech found that metal ions of copper and zinc in the medium can increase variability in C-terminal lysine through effects on CHO intracellular carboxypeptidase activity (46).
 Monitoring those medium components and elements during development could help in controlling partial product, aggregate, or product variant levels in harvested material.

 Culture Duration: Stability of a bsAb product in culture can vary and will affect the type of cell culture process to be used.
-If a bsAb (or product intermediate) is not stable for the basic 14-day fed-batch culture, then switching from fed-batch to a perfusion mode may be necessary.
+If the bsAbs (or product intermediates) are not stable for the basic 14-day fed-batch culture duration, then switching from fedbatch to a perfusion mode may be necessary.
 Perfusion culture systems regularly remove product with spent media, limiting exposure to cell waste products that accelerate degradation.
 That way, bsAbs are harvested and purified more quickly, which is helpful for unstable products.

-BSABS MANUFACTURING: Downstream
+BsAbs Manufacturing: Downstream

-The platform downstream processes commonly used for MAbs today depends on three biophysical characteristics: Fc-enabled capture using a protein A affinity chromatography column, stability at low pH (for protein A column elution and viral inactivation), and a basic pI (>7) to enable efficient removal of impurities (including host cell proteins, DNA, and endotoxin) using ion-exchange chromatography (IEC).
+The platform downstream process commonly used for MAbs today depends on three biophysical characteristics: Fc-enabled capture using a protein A affinity chromatography column, stability at low pH (for protein A column elution and viral inactivation), and a basic pI (>7) to enable efficient removal of impurities (including host cell proteins, DNA, and endotoxin) using ion-exchange chromatography (IEC).
 In IgG-like bsAbs, those three characteristics generally are retained.
-However, product-related impurities are a more significant issue, and downstream operations may be less consistent in separating bsAbs from partial products and mispaired species.
+However, product-related impurities are a more significant issue, and downstream operations may be more inconsistent in separating bsAbs from partial products and mispaired species.

 Product Capture: The primary method of capture for Fc-containing MAbs and bsAbs (with the exception of IgG3) is protein A affinity chromatography.
-The high specificity and affinity at neutral pH of protein A for residues in the Fc domain can be used to isolate these products directly from clarified harvest, removing most host-cell proteins (HCPs) and residual DNA.
+The high specificity and affinity at neutral pH of protein A for residues in the Fc domain can be used to isolate these products directly from clarified harvest, removing most host-cell proteins (HCPs) and DNA.
 In high-density cultures, HCPs may bind nonspecifically to product or resin, but a wash step after binding (or pretreatment of clarified harvest) can eliminate that problem.

-Altered Protein A Binding Affinity: In Part 1, we discussed bsAb formats that used protein engineering methods such as protein A binding ablation in one of two HCs to shift the elution pH of a correctly paired product for improved capture selectivity, reducing the burden on subsequent polishing steps.
-Rat/ mouse hybrid bsAbs such as catumaxomab use innate differences in protein A binding of rat and mouse HCs: Rat-derived Fc domains cannot bind to it, whereas mousederived HCs have a strong affinity for protein A. So the rat parental Ab the micro-Chip Chromatography Company
+Altered Protein A Binding Affinity:

+As noted previously, protein engineering methods such as protein A binding ablation in one of two HCs can shift the elution pH of a desired product for selective capture, reducing the burden on subsequent polishing steps.
+Rat/mouse hybrid bsAbs such as catumaxomab use innate differences in protein A binding of rat and mouse HCs: Rat-derived Fc domains cannot bind to it, whereas mouse-derived HCs have a strong affinity for protein A. So the rat parental Ab is not retained by a protein A column, the rat/mouse bsAb can be eluted from it at a pH of ~5.8, and the mouse parental elutes at a pH of ~3.0 (4, 47).